Showing top 0 results 0 results found

-Customer journey is understood from the customer’s perspective, while customer life cycle refers to the business’s view.
+The customer journey is understood from the customer’s perspective, while thr customer life cycle refers to the business' view.

-You’ll find various names for the stages of both customer journey and life cycle while browsing through the internet.
+You’ll find various names for the stages of both the customer journey and the life cycle while browsing through the internet.
 They all relate to the same path and can usually be used interchangeably.

 In this article, I’ll choose the following names: awareness, consideration, purchase, retention, and advocacy.
 I’ll explain them all and give you 10 tips for each.
 You can find an additional 153 tips in the checklist.